mdrago98/web_scraper/README.md

 # Social Media Crawler

-The following project implements a very basic web crawler to get posts from a variety of social media sources(Reddit, twitter) relating to a articular company.
+The following project implements a very basic web crawler to get posts from a variety of social media sources (Reddit, Twitter) relating to a particular company / search key.
 The crawler is composed of two source handlers defined under crawler/web_handlers/ to handle each supported social media platform.
-The reddit handler is written using the praw api whilst the twitter handler parses twitter pages using beautiful soup to get posts.
+The Reddit handler is written using the praw api whilst the twitter handler parses twitter pages using beautiful soup to get posts.
 The handlers return a list of Post objects.

+## Architecture
+A document source must inherit from the source handler object and implement the "get_posts" interface method.
+If the document handler needs parsing capabilities, the ParserMixin can be added to the class.
+The ApiHandlerMixin mixin adds required fields for a data-source which requires API communication.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.